notebook-intelligence/notebook-intelligence/_posts/2025-02-04-building-ai-extensions-for-jupyterlab.markdown

 ## Try it out and share your feedback!

 I am looking forward to seeing the extensions built by the community.
 Please try the extension APIs and share your feedback using project's [GitHub issues](https://github.com/notebook-intelligence/notebook-intelligence/issues)!
 User feedback from the community will shape the project's roadmap.
-Please note that [Notebook Intelligence](https://github.com/notebook-intelligence/notebook-intelligence) is currently in beta and extension APIs are subject to change.

 ## About the Author